charmoniumQ/PROBE/docs/benchmark_suite/README.md

 \begin{table}
 \caption{
-  Provenance collectors from our search results and from experience.
+  Provenance collectors and the methods they use from [@graysonBenchmarkSuitePerformance2024] }
-  See \Cref{collection-methods} for their exact definition.
-}
 \label{tbl:tools}
 %\begin{minipage}{\columnwidth}